Clazariuk1/Dungeon-Arena-GAp1/readme.md

 Base game instructions:

-~You're an adventurer trapped in a nightmarish dungeon from which there is no escape.
-Survive the continuous

-            onslaught of enemies.
+    You're an adventurer trapped in a nightmarish dungeon from which there is no escape.
+Survive the continuous onslaught of enemies.
 Be warned!
-Colliding with enemies will damage you, and enemies colliding with the

-            border walls will also damage you!
+Colliding with enemies will damage you, and enemies colliding with the border walls will also damage you!
 Maintain momentum to recover your HP and MP.
-Survive 25 waves of foes and, with luck, you'll see the light of day again~
+Survive 25 waves of foes and, with luck, you'll see the light of day again.

 -Move using the WASD keys.